Invoice-Generator/invoice-generator-api/README.md

 The API only has a single endpoint that returns a PDF.
 We don't store any of your invoice data.

+### Use Cases
+- Creating invoices for VAT compliance
+- Generate a PDF of an invoice that you have the details to (recipieint, line items, etc)
+- Produce invoices for B2B buyers from an order or receipt
+- Selling products or services on credit terms

 ### Endpoint

 ```